deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 As you can see in the last screenshot above, the NuGet package will add a `PostBuildScripts` folder to your project that contains the AutoUpdateProjectsMinimumRequiredClickOnceVersion.ps1 PowerShell script that is ran after each build.
 It also update's the project file to add a post-build event to run the PowerShell script.

-### .NET Core Project Installation (e.g. .NET Core 3.1, .NET 5, .NET 6, etc.)
+### .NET Core Project / PackageReference Installation (e.g. .NET Core 3.1, .NET 5, .NET 6, etc.)

+.NET Core projects use the PackageReference NuGet package management format, where NuGet package references are stored directly in the project file instead of a separate `packages.config` file.
-.NET Core projects do not support NuGet packages running scripts during installation, so it cannot automatically add the required post-build event to the project.
+Unfortunately the PackageReference format does not support NuGet packages running scripts during installation, so it cannot automatically add the required post-build event to the project.

 Instead of using the NuGet package, you will instead need to manually add the PowerShell script to your project, and add the post-build event to the project file.
 The steps to do this are: